Mark-to-Market with Short Puts

 Dec 31, 2023 - Use the MTM spreadsheet to calculate the market value of the open securities in your account.
 Any differences in the market value and your cost basis results in a taxable transaction.

-April 15, 2022 - File 2021 tax return with MTM status as a “MTM Trader in Securities.”
-Do not report gains and losses on Form 8949/Schedule D nor investment expenses on Schedule C. Report trading gains and losses, including the gains and losses resulting from the MTM year-end adjustment on Form 4797, Part II (possibly Form 6781 as well) and the expenses on Schedule C and possibly Form 8829.
-You will also need to file Form 3115 Change in Accounting Method showing the Sec 481(a) adjustment which is the mark to market of the prior year (2020 in this case) open positions.
+April 15, 2024 - File 2023 tax return with MTM status as a “MTM Trader in Securities.”
+Do not report gains and losses on Form 8949/Schedule D nor investment expenses on Schedule C. Report trading gains and losses, including the gains and losses resulting from the MTM year-end adjustment on Form 4797, Part II (possibly Form 6781 as well) and the trading expenses on Schedule C and possibly Form 8829.
+You will also need to file Form 3115 Change in Accounting Method showing the Sec 481(a) adjustment which is the mark to market of the prior year (2022 in this case) open positions.

 Note: The difference between “MTM Trader in Securities” and “Trader in Securities” is simply for reporting purposes.
 A “Trader in Securities” is subject to the same trading criteria described in the Investor vs Trader section of this website.